keybase/node-chunk-stream/README.md

 ## Use cases

-This tool was created for situations where you, as a stream consumer, need to modify data on a chunk-by-chunk basis.
-This can be accomplished in two ways:
+This tool was created for situations where you, as a stream consumer, need to modify data on a chunk-by-chunk basis, e.g. BaseX armoring or cryptography.

-1) exact chunking: data will be processed in chunks of precisely one size

-2) inexact chunking: data will be processed in multiples of the chunk size

-Of course, the last chunk is usually smaller than the chunk size.

-The two most obvious use cases are for ASCII armoring (which uses modulo chunking), and encryption/decryption (which, in [saltpack](https://saltpack.org)'s case uses exact chunking).

 ## API